preactjs-templates/netlify/README.md

 ### How to setup Netlify CMS

-- Deploy on netlify using the CLi or the Netlify bot for github.
+- Deploy on netlify using the CLi or the Netlify bot for [github](https://app.netlify.com/start).

-- Enable Identity for your app.
+- Enable Identity for your app https://docs.netlify.com/visitor-access/identity/

 - Go to `https://<your-domain>/admin` in order to access Netlify CMS.